Olly REST API

 Interaction modes

-Every API interaction runs in skill mode — Pro mode in the in-product Olly chat.
-This is the default for interaction_mode and the mode the API is built around: Olly applies a curated set of specialized skills to each request, extensible with your own custom skills.
+Every API interaction runs in skill mode — the single Olly chat mode used in the Coralogix UI.
+This is the default for interaction_mode: Olly applies a curated set of specialized skills to each request, extensible with your own custom skills.

 Deprecated modes